 The performance comparator group is used to benchmark relative TUR performance as a key metric of the LTIP.
 The performance comparator group consists of companies which are market competitors in the same or similar business as Crombie.
-They include grocery-related retail REITs, retail REITs with similar tenants and mixed-use development REITs.
+They include grocery-related retail REITs, retail REITs with similar tenants, and mixed-use development REITs.
 They include market competitors which are significantly larger in size and scope to Crombie.
 These larger companies are too large to be considered peer comparators to benchmark compensation.
-There were no changes made to the performance peer group.